Allie Vibert Douglas: Early life and education

-Douglas was born in Montreal, Quebec, on 15 December 1894.
-Because both of Douglas' parents died the year she was born, she first lived in London, England with her brother George Vibert Douglas, and her grandmother.
 Douglas' grandfather was Rev. George Douglas, a prominent Methodist minister and educator.
 In 1904 both Douglas and her brother returned to Montreal where they attended Westmount High School.
 Growing up, Douglas was interested in science but felt that her gender was a handicap.
-In high school she was refused admission to a small science club solely because she was a woman.
+In high school, she was refused admission to a small science club solely because she was a woman.
 Her brother helped her circumvent this issue by leaving the door ajar and letting Douglas sit outside the classroom to listen to lectures.
 Douglas graduated at the top of her class and received a scholarship to McGill University.

-In 1912 she began her studies in honors mathematics and physics at McGill, but they were interrupted during her third year with the outbreak of World War I. Her brother George enlisted as an officer, was stationed near London, England and moved his family, including Douglas, with him.
+In 1912 she began her studies in honors mathematics and physics at McGill, but they were interrupted during her third year by the outbreak of World War I. Her brother George enlisted as an officer, was stationed near London, England and moved his family, including Douglas, with him.
 Douglas was then invited to join the war effort by a family friend and decided to work in the War Office as a statistician.
-Although bombs would fall close to her workplace, Douglas persevered and had the highest pay out of all of the temporary women civil servants in the National Service.
-In 1918, at the age of 23, she was awarded the Order of the British Empire for her work.
+Although bombs would fall close to her workplace, Douglas persevered and had the highest payout of all of the temporary women civil servants in the National Service.
+In 1918, at the age of 23, she was appointed Member of the Order of the British Empire (MBE) for her work.